 "It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

-Watch live coverage on CBSN Wednesday, May 27.
+Watch live coverage on CBSN this Wednesday, May 27.
 Launch is scheduled for 4:33 p.m.
 EDT.

 Opening a new chapter in American spaceflight, two veteran space shuttle fliers will blaze a fresh trail to orbit aboard a SpaceX Crew Dragon spacecraft Wednesday, weather permitting — the first launch of American astronauts from U.S. soil since the space shuttle's final flight nearly nine years ago.